robcarver17/pysystemtrade/docs/introduction.md

 1. We pass in an 'empty' instance of rules that contains no arguments
 2. We create an element in `config`: `trading_rules`, that contains our dictionary of trading rules
 3. The system uses the `config.trading_rules`
+4. We access the `empty_rules` object via the `System`.
+The attribute names of different kinds of objects are fixed, and aren't affected by what the instance or class is called (it will always be `rules`, not `Rules` or `empty_rules`)

 *Note if you'd passed the dict of trading rules into Rules()* **and** *into the config, only the former would be used*

 Now these trading rules aren't producing forecasts that are correctly scaled (with an average absolute value of 10), and they don't have the cap of 20 that I recommend.
-To fix this we need to add another stage to our system: forecast scaling and capping.
+To fix this we need to add another *stage* to our system: forecast scaling and capping.
+Stages are added by including extra objects in the list which is the first argument passed to `System`.
+The order of these doesn't matter.

 We could estimate these on a rolling out of sample basis: